A new, interdisciplinary project

 Inaugural conference of the year in EU studies with Laurent Warlouzet

 From a market-oriented Europe to a global Euro-power?
 The history of European integration from Yalta to the war in Ukraine.
-European integration has multiple facets.
-Initially grounded on the economic logic of market making, it now has to transform itself in a political and military power amidst the war in Ukraine.
-Drawing from his latest book entitled “Europe contre Europe, entre liberté, solidarité et puissance” (2022), Laurent Warlouzet will enlighten the history of European integration from origins until today by stressing the role of liberal – and neoliberal – market making, and how it was tamed by a social dimension.
-He will also dwell on the European Union’s search for political and military significance, which has especially been at the top of the European agenda since 2016.
-Organized on November 23, 2022 by Professors Amandine Crespy (political scientist) and Nicolas Verschueren (historian) with the support of EUqualis.
+Initially grounded on the economic logic of market making, the EU now has to transform itself in a political and military power amidst the war in Ukraine.
+Drawing from his latest book “Europe contre Europe, entre liberté, solidarité et puissance” (2022), Warlouzet went through the history of European integration by stressing the role of liberal – and neoliberal – market making, and how it was tamed by a social dimension.
+He dwelled on the EU’s search for political and military significance.
+The conference was held on November 23, 2022.

 The Interdisciplinary conference on European Advanced Studies (IDEAS)